cixel/cis-cybersecurity-seminar/presentation.md

 ^ come talk to us, ask questions, etc., we want to meet all you

 ^ that's why we're here, that's why i'm doing this

+^ open to questions during the talk, so if you've got anything please just raise your hand, i'll try to pay attention

 ---